top of page

 Blade: The Series

 Onyx's Sticky Fingaz as Blade was a strong choice.
 It's at it's best exploring his origins with Bokeem Woodbine's Steppin' Razor, but the Anne Rice style soft-core soap opera Vampires overpower the runtime.
-Surprisingly good action and gore for early Spike TV.
+It has surprisingly good action and gore for early Spike TV.

 Premiere: Jun 28, 2006